JUB-Yoush/personal-site/src/routes/blog/jjpa-fa24.md

 (Speaking of Scott Pilgrim vs The World, I've been interested in media depictions of contemporary Toronto, and have been trying to actively check out more of them, out of pure curiosity, and maybe being away from home sparked some kind of patriotism in me)

 ## You can't expect friends and like-minded people to wander and find you.
 You need to create spaces and opportunities
 Friends are usually formed in environments with frequent interactions and common goals.
 Having to try to make friends again in california was harder than anticipated, Google interns are more "normal" than I thought they'd be.
-I think I've learned that in order to find people who vibe with me, I need to create environments and curate the vibes, and allow like-minded people to find themselves there, wasn't really able to do that in california but it's a lesson I can carry with me into the future.
+I think I've learned that i'm a bit more different than other people, and that's fine, but in order to find people who vibe with me, I need to create environments and curate the vibes, and allow like-minded people to find themselves there, wasn't really able to do that in california but it's a lesson I can carry with me into the future.

 Friends won't just arrive, you need to go out and seek them.

-## 13. BOYS: it takes deliberate effort to open up to others
+## 13. Boys, hear me out: it takes deliberate effort to open up to others
 It's unnatural and we aren't taught how to listen to each other, but girls can't solve the male loneliness epidemic.
 Turns out we CAN talk to other guys about our feelings?
 And they'll listen? and we can help each other out?
 Eh sounds too good to be true, I should find a new girl on the internet to get a crush on instead.